nwbean/MRCTs-BMA/README.md

      for MRCTs with a time-to-event endpoint.

+Joint Model with Time-to-Event-Endpoint and Continuous Longitudinal Marker
+   - Contains all files and code used in the simulation studies that evaluate the BMA approach for MRCTs with both a time-to-event endpoint and a continuous longitudinal marker.

-GUIDE TO SIMULATION CODE IN FOLDERS "CONTINUOUS-ENDPOINT" AND "TIME-TO-EVENT-ENDPOINT" (MORE-DETAILED GUIDES PROVIDED IN EACH FOLDER AND EACH SUBFOLDER):
+GUIDE TO SIMULATION CODE IN FOLDERS "CONTINUOUS-ENDPOINT", "TIME-TO-EVENT-ENDPOINT", and "JOINT MODEL WITH TIME-TO-EVENT-ENDPOINT AND CONTINUOUS LONGITUDINAL MARKER" (MORE-DETAILED GUIDES PROVIDED IN EACH FOLDER AND EACH SUBFOLDER):

 In addition to the following folders found in this GitHub repository, blank folders should also be created titled "cluster-err" and "cluster-out".
 Error files and out files from the cluster will be saved here when running the simulations.